Publishing a Connector

 How users trust your publisher

-Document the extraction + registration steps in your connector’s README so users know exactly what to copy into their keyring.
 Without an entry in the keyring for your authority, aileron connector install fails closed with signature_failure — unsigned or unverified binaries never reach disk.

 Action templates